-Is the writing finally on the wall for aspartame, the artificial sweetener used in diet and sugar-free drinks and foods?
-There’s been a very effective campaign to keep the lid on a devastating catalogue of diseases linked to the sweetener, but in recent weeks we’ve noticed a few straws in the wind.
+Is the writing finally on the wall for aspartame, the artificial sweetener in diet and sugar-free drinks and foods?
+There’s been a very active campaign to keep the lid on a devastating catalogue of diseases linked to the sweetener, but in recent weeks we’ve noticed a few straws in the wind.

 Some brave souls have put together a film, Sweet Misery, which documents “one of the most pervasive, insidious forms of corporate negligence in history”, as a spokesman has put it.